ri0day/mafia/README.md

 * nodes
 * recevier

-controler: mafia.sh , the main componet of framewoker ,the script receive argument from user input ,parse argument,define global variable ,communication with nodes
+controler: mafia.sh , the main componet of framewoker ,the script receive parameters from user input ,parse parameters,define global variable ,communication with nodes

 nodes: node.sh ,the script recevie data and command from controler, handler data by specified command or script ,send the result to receiver.